-1.22 CAMPUS SAFETY
+1.22 Campus Safety

 Nexus strives to ensure that students and staff alike are safe while on campus and while using the learning platform.
-The door to the main building is kept locked prior to 8:30 am and after 6:00 pm.
+The door to the main building is kept locked prior to 8:30 a.m. and after 6:00 p.m.
 Access to the building is granted by a code system or by alerting the office through a keypad at the door.
 The access to the University itself is restricted.

 The LMS as the virtual space of the University is protected both through the contractor who provides the software and the technical department of the University.
-The privacy of our students is important to nexus and all steps are taken to ensure that risk of breach is minimized.
-The student handbook covers this area in greater detail.
+The privacy of our students is important to Nexus and all steps are taken to ensure that risk of breach is minimized.